 Feeling fancy?
 This blue toilet seat will stand out and can create a feeling of richness with a luxurious purple appearance.

 The point is, there are plenty of colours to choose from.
-When you explore your options, make sure you really think about your choices to create the right atmosphere for your property.
+When exploring your options, really consider your choices to create the right atmosphere for your property.

 The extras

 The toilet’s features aren’t just an aesthetic choice but a practical one; some will be more suited than others.
-Here’s what you’ll need to ensure your toilet seat is looking good and practical for the long term.
+Here’s what you’ll need to ensure your toilet seat looks good and practical for the long term.

 Toilet seat hinges